contao/docs/docs/manual/article-management/content-elements.en.md

 **Caption:** You can enter a caption here.

-**Preloading:** Here you can recommend to the browser how the browser should preload the video.
-There are three options "Auto (preload the whole video)", "Metadata (preload only the metadata)" and "None (preload nothing)
+**Preloading:** Here you can tell the browser how to preload the video.
+There are three options "Auto (preload the entire video)", "Metadata (preload the metadata only)" and "None (do not preload anything)

-**Preview image:** Display the image instead of the first frame of the video before playing.
+**Preview image:** Show this image instead of the first frame of the video before playback.

-**Individual template:** Here you can overwrite the default `ce_player` template.
+**Content element template:** Here you can overwrite the default `ce_player` template.

 **HTML Output**
 The element generates the following HTML code: